Aricg/PackStackSandBox/README.md

     git clone git@github.com:Aricg/PackStackSandBox.git && cd PackStackSandBox

-Modify Vagrantfile.yml to reflect the name of your bridge and the ips you want to give the virtualbox instnaces
+Modify Vagrantfile.yml to reflect the name of your bridgei, your netmask and the ips you want to give the virtualbox instnaces.
+Note that I have a /22 avaliable on my home network, We will need a /24 section of this network so that we can create a route via the neutron router we later create. eg:

+    route add -net 192.168.3.0 netmask 255.255.255.0 gw 192.168.3.1

+Without this, you will not be able to route to your VMs.
+(Outbound traffic will still work)

     bridge: docker0
+    netmask: 255.255.252.0
+    gateway: 192.168.0.1
     controller:
       bridged_ip: 192.168.1.91
       private_ip: 192.168.22.92